ipspace/blog/content/posts/2024/05/too-stupid-to-make-it-work.md

 [^MT3M]: Taking more than three months to release a fix is a different story.
 Einstein was right; time really is relative.

 Unfortunately, it's not just Juniper[^NWTBP].
-I built a Dell OS10 Vagrant box a few days ago, and its SSH server fails to start in approximately 30% of the cases, making it totally useless in any sort of CI/CD pipeline or any environment more complex than a virtual console cable attached to the virtual serial port.
+I built a Dell OS10 release 5.6.2 Vagrant box, and its SSH server fails to start in approximately 30% of the cases, making it totally useless in any sort of CI/CD pipeline or any environment more complex than a virtual console cable attached to the virtual serial port.
 Here are sample _netlab_ integration test results for Dell OS10; the **crashed** entries are caused by a failed SSH server (Vagrant couldn't connect to the VM)[^MTU].

 {{<figure src="/2024/05/dell-os10-results.jpg">}}

 [^MTU]: Most of the *validation failed* results were caused by OSPF failing to start due to MTU mismatches.
 You can find the latest test results [here](https://tests.netlab.tools/_html/dellos10-libvirt).

+{{<note info>}}**February 20th 2025**: After several failed attempts, Dell got their act together.
+Dell OS release 5.6.6 works like a charm.{{</note>}}

 Based on what's packed with the Dell OS10 image[^TAT], their target audience seems to be GNS3 users point-and-clicking their way around.
 Who am I to question their business decisions?
 However, it might be worth pointing out that an unreliable SSH server might scare away people believing in programmability and automation.
 Do they really want to compete with Cisco and Arista on who has a better lab GUI?